 The other go-to platform, Virgin Money Giving, has helped 14,000 UK charities and 890,000 fundraisers raise more than £685 million online.
 However it charges a £150 fee to register.

 We’ve purposely listed some of the lesser-known platforms that charities may not know about, to give a broader view on the online fundraising landscape.
 These alternatives platforms often have different donation models, are aimed at different types of fundraising and often take a much smaller cut from donations and do not charge a subscription fee.

 GoFundMe has partnered with PayPal Giving Fund to deliver funds.
+Donations are processed by PayPal and GoFundMe before being sent to the PayPal Giving Fund – a non-profit organisation which collects and distributes them to the chosen charity.
 All charities registered with the Charity Commission in the UK are listed in GoFundMe’s charity directory and funds are passed automatically to the charity by PayPal Giving Fund.

 On the Wonderful.org platform there is no membership or subscription charge, and no card or processing fees.
 Instead, these costs are met by the Wonderful Organisation’s philanthropic corporate sponsors.
-The platform is still fairly small-scale, with under 600 charities listed so far.
+Since February 2019, the platform has grown from 500 to over 2,100 listed charities.

 The Good Exchange is a non-profit bringing projects requiring funding to those with grants to give via transparent automated matching with corporate foundations, businesses and individuals.
 Each project can also receive public donations.

 Charities complete a single online form: outlining details of the project.
 Once submitted and approved, the campaign is published on the platform, and the giving begins.
 Live projects will be shortlisted for funding and automatically matched with organisations based on their specific grant-giving criteria.

 Over 1,500 charities are registered with the platform, which has raised a total of £11,904,041 for charitable causes.